ua-snap/alfresco_inputs/vegetation/metadata/iem_vegetation_metadata.md

 ###end of Alaska Mainland process

-###add info about areas in Canada

-###All 4 regions were then mosaiced together into a single final map.
+**All 4 regions were then mosaiced together at 1km spatial resolution into a single final map.**